kartonfarkas/api_docs/source/suite/contacts/creating_a_contact.rst

      -
    * - source_id
      - int
-     - an ID assigned to the application of a customer to integrate, used to differentiate contacts created of modified by the customer's applications, [source_id]
+     - an ID assigned to the application of a customer to integrate, used to differentiate contacts created or modified by the customer's applications, [source_id]
      -

 Notes: